-Dr. Alan Sroufe’s groundbreaking theoretical and empirical contributions to the fields of developmental psychology and developmental psychopathology have been reported to the academic world in over 150 papers and journal articles and seven books.
-During the four-hour virtual training, Dr. Sroufe will discuss what he and his team of researchers learned about human development over the course of the longest running (40-year) study of attachment across the lifespan and across generations.
-He will also discuss implications for differential treatment based on attachment styles.
+Dr. Sroufe’s groundbreaking theoretical and empirical contributions to the fields of developmental psychology and developmental psychopathology have been reported to the academic world in over 150 papers and journal articles and seven books.
+During the three-hour virtual training, Dr. Sroufe will discuss what he and his team of researchers learned about human development over the course of the longest running (40-year) study of attachment across the lifespan and across generations (known as the Minnesota Study of Risk and Adaptation from Birth to Adulthood).
+This will include an overview of the findings of research into attachment theory and how individual selves emerge from relationships.
+Dr. Sroufe will further explain how vulnerability, resilience, pathology, and health can be products of development.
+He will also discuss implications for promoting change for those with different attachment histories.

 Topics that will be discussed: